-Because ozone absorbs UV Light over a relatively broad spectrum it could cause a measurement offset by absorbing some of the UV given off by the decaying $SO_2^$ in the sample chamber.
-This is prevented by having a very short light path between the area where the $SO_2^$ fluorescence occurs and the PMT detector.
-Because the light path is so short, the amount of $O_3$ needed to cause a noticeable effect would be much higher than could be reasonably expected in any application for which this instrument is intended.
+Because ozone absorbs UV Light over a relatively broad spectrum it could cause a measurement offset by absorbing some of the UV given off by the decaying SO2 in the sample chamber.
+The analyzer prevents this from occurring by having a very short light path between the area where the SO2 fluorescence occurs and the PMT detector.
+Because the light path is so short, the amount of O3 needed to cause a noticeable effect would be much higher than could be reasonably expected in any application for which this instrument is intended.